praveensingh123/Personal-Programs/README.md

 # Personal-Programs using purely python/numpy for better understanding (No external libraries such as Tensorflow, Theano etc. is used in these programs).
 Here, my research paper is also attached Hybrid_DDPG_paper.pdf

-Each Directory contains description on how to use files.

 In this repository, i am giving following implementations.

 Supervised Learning: